What is sinusitis?

 Saline and the Nose:

-It used to be an old wife’s tale that salt water irrigation was good for the nose, but there is good evidence that a saline nasal spray or saline irrigation is useful in controlling allergic and sinusitis symptoms.
+There is good evidence that a saline nasal spray or saline irrigation is useful in controlling allergic and sinusitis symptoms.
 The exact recipe for the salt water varies, but I recommend half a teaspoon of salt and half a teaspoon of baking soda in a pint (600mls) of water.
 Many people are now recommending adding steroid medication to salt water as well.
-I am happy to disdcuss this further with you.

 Some authorities recommend using rock salt saying that iodised salt is more likely to sting. www.ent-consult.com is a useful website.